fable-compiler/Fable/docs/testing.md

 node-inspector
 ```

-After that, run the Mocha tests with the `--debug-brk` option as shown above.
+After that, run `npm run test-debug` as shown above.
 If you go to Chrome debugger, you'll see the JS test files but the F# ones won't be loaded yet.
 Just set a breakpoint at one of the JS files and, when hit, the debugger will automatically search the original code.
 From that moment on, the F# files will already be displayed so you can set the breakpoints directly there.

 > NOTE: For now only `TestFixture` and `Test` attributes, and `Assert.AreEqual` are available, but more features will be available soon.